-8.2 Satisfying the Legislative Test
+11.2 Satisfying the Legislative Test

-Natural England remains of the view that there is a clear weight of evidence that the areas within the proposed extensions meet the criterion of outstanding natural beauty required for AONB designation and that, where minor boundary refinements are required, they are appropriate.
-Taken together with the existing Surrey Hills National Landscape (AONB), they form 'an area of land' of outstanding natural beauty as required by the legislation.
-Natural England considers that the designation of these qualifying areas, which are contiguous with the existing Area of Outstanding Natural Beauty, is desirable and that the boundaries of each proposed Extension Area/minor boundary refinement are sufficiently robust and appropriate.
+11.2.1 Following the first (2023) and second (2024) statutory consultations, Natural England remains of the view that there is a clear weight of evidence that the Areas within the proposed Extensions (taking account of the proposed Additions and Deletions) meet the criterion of outstanding natural beauty required for AONB designation and that, where Minor Boundary Refinements are required, they are appropriate.
+Taken together with the existing Surrey Hills National Landscape (AONB), they form 'an area of land' of outstanding natural beauty as required by the legislation (Figure 30c).
+Natural England considers that the designation of these qualifying Areas, which are contiguous with the existing Area of Outstanding Natural Beauty, is desirable and that the boundaries of each proposed Extension Area/Minor Boundary Refinement are sufficiently robust and appropriate.